alanprado1/enterprise-security-grc-lab/docs/phase-3-detection.md

 **Source:** `/home/cowrie/cowrie/var/log/cowrie/cowrie.json`
 **Destination:** `CowrieLogs_CL` table in Log Analytics workspace

 The script tracks its position in the log file via `/opt/cowrie-sentinel.pos` and only forwards new entries since the last run.
-Log rotation detection is built in — if the file shrinks below the saved position, the position resets to 0 automatically.
+Log rotation detection is built in, if the file shrinks below the saved position, the position resets to 0 automatically.

 Key Cowrie fields available in Sentinel after ingestion: